Consensys/starknet-snap/packages/get-starknet/README.md

 const walletInstance = new MetaMaskSnapWallet( provider, snapVersion
 );
-//`provider` refer to the instance from window.ethereum
-//`snapVersion` refer to the version of the snap that is interacting with
 ```

+`provider` refer to the instance from window.ethereum
+`snapVersion` refer to the version of the snap that is interacting with